mmarchetti90/WalterPipeline-1/README.md

 sbatch scripts/submit_mtb_pipeline.sh # submit via a SLURM job scheduler script
 ```

-## Options

-There are several user options which can be modified on the command line or in the nextflow.config file (command line options take precedence).
-- mapper (bwa/bowtie2): defines mapping algorithm to be used (default = bwa).
-- run_lofreq (true/false): In addition to calling variants with GATK, will call low frequency minority variants with LoFreq.
-- depth_threshold: defines minimum site depth for calling an allele (either variant or reference) that will be applied to generate a consensus sequence (default = 5)
-- qual_threshold: defines the minimum site quality score for calling an allele (either variant or reference) that will be applied to generate a consensus sequence (default = 20)
-- ploidy: defines ploidy for GATK variant calling (currently, only tested for ploidy = 1)
-- threads: defines available threads (default = 4)
-- nextseq (true/false): Use of NextSeq sequencing platform? (default = false).
-Nextseq has been found to [overcall](https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md) G bases at the 3' end; if this option is turned on, TrimGalore will ignore quality scores of G bases in the trimming step.
-- nextseq_qual_threshold: If the above parameter is true, defines the quality threshold for trimming (default = 20).

 ## Outputs

 All outputs are stored in the results directory, within the project directory.
 Directory structure mirrors the input reads file, with directories organized by sequencing run, then sample.